Python cross-version byte-code decompiler

 $ uncompyle6 -h

-You can also cross compare the results with pycdc .
+You can also cross compare the results with another python decompiler like pycdc .
 Since they work differently, bugs here often aren’t in that, and vice versa.

 The biggest known and possibly fixable (but hard) problem has to do with handling control flow.
 (Python has probably the most diverse and screwy set of compound statements I’ve ever seen; there are “else” clauses on loops and try blocks that I suspect many programmers don’t know about.)